-The Winnipeg Institute for Theoretical Physics is a type III research Institute and was created to support theoretical physics research in Manitoba.
+The Winnipeg Institute for Theoretical Physics is a type III research Institute and a joint institute of the Universities of Manitoba and Winnipeg.
+It was created to support theoretical physics research in Manitoba.
 It has carried out this mandate by encouraging collaboration between members of the Institute and by financially supporting workshops, visiting colloquium speakers, and short and long term visits by research collaborators of international standing.
 The permanent members of this Institute are drawn from Brandon University, the University of Manitoba, and the University of Winnipeg.
 Associated with the Permanent Members are research associates, postdoctoral fellows, graduate students and summer undergraduate research assistants.

-The past year was the 28th year of the Institute's existence.
-As usual, the Institute sponsored several research colloquia by out-of-province visitors as well as Institute members.
+The past year was the 29th year of the Institute's existence.
+As usual, the Institute sponsored several research colloquia.
 The Institute has been providing support for Canadian theoretical physics and astronomy meetings, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics.
-This year, the WITP also helped organize an international workshop at the University of Manitoba on April 23-24, 2018.
-The workshop attracted a number of high-profile theoreticians from the US and Europe and was attended by around 40 participants.
-Several of our graduate students presented posters.
-The WITP organized its annual graduate student workshop at Brandon University on August 27, 2018.
-This workshop was attended by about 15 participants and included talks by 7 of our graduate students.
+The WITP organized its annual summer student symposium at the University of Winnipeg on August 28, 2019, which included talks by 13 of our students.
 In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP also continues to co-sponsor a new PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.

-For the 2017-2018 academic year, the list of visitors is found in section 4.1, invited speakers in section 4.2, a description of the WITP workshop in 4.3, the cumulative list of graduate degrees awarded appears in section 4.6, and the published research work of members is found in section 4.7.
-Section 5.1 contains a summary of income and expenditures for one year (since the filing of last year's report.)
+For the 2018-19 academic year, the list of visitors is found in section 3.1, invited speakers in section 3.2, a description of the WITP workshop in ??, the cumulative list of graduate degrees awarded appears in section 3.5, and the published research work of members is found in section 3.6.
+Section 4.1 contains a summary of income and expenditures for one year (since the filing of last year's report.)
 The plans for the coming year include a program of invited speakers, visiting research collaborations, the promotion of postgraduate and postdoctoral research, and the organization of our yearly WITP workshop.